sofdigital/sempai/README.md

-﻿# Sempai
+# Sempai

-Sempai is a modular and extensible framework for building intelligent agents in C#.
+Sempai is a modular SDK for building intelligent, multi-vendor AI agents in C#.
-It provides tools and abstractions to create, configure, and run agents with various capabilities.
+It provides tools and abstractions to create, configure, and run agents that can integrate with a variety of AI service providers.

+## 🤖 Compatible AI Vendors

+Sempai supports integration with the following AI service providers via the `AgentProviderType` enumeration:

+- Anthropic
+- AzureAIFoundry
+- AzureOpenAI
+- GoogleGemini
+- Ollama
+- OpenAI
+- XAI

-## Getting Started
+## 🚀 Getting Started

-### Installation
+### 📦 Installation

 To use Sempai in your project, you can reference the NuGet packages directly from GitHub.